-Please take a couple of minutes to view my brief video overview of the Lenovo Smart Display.
+Please take a couple of minutes to view my brief video overview of the Lenovo Smart Display (this first video is the 10 inch model—you can skip down to the second video for the 8″ model).
 Not only will you see this fun new device in action, but you’ll also get up close looks and a key feature rundown:

 Lenovo Smart Display Key Features and Specs